 - DigiTech® Enterprise Risk Management (DigiTech ERM): This policy combines cyber insurance with loss mitigation and incident response services.
 Most classes are eligible for $10 million in limits up to $100 million for global coverage.

-- Integrity+: The Integrity+ is a policy with four separate coverage that can operate as a standalone coverage or in combination and include: errors & omission liability, destructive programming liability, cyber liability and disclosure of confidential information, intellectual property (IP) infringement, and reputation disparagement.
+- Integrity+: The Integrity+ is a policy with four separate coverages that can each operate as a standalone coverage, or in combination.
+These include: errors & omission liability, destructive programming liability, cyber liability, and disclosure of confidential information, intellectual property (IP) infringement, and reputation disparagement.

-- Forefront Portfolio 3.0: CyberSecurity Insurance: This policy offers comprehensive cyber liability (third-party) and expense (first-party) coverage, cyber expense coverage including notification expenses, crisis management expenses, e-business interruption coverage, e-threat coverage, e-vandalism coverage, payment card industry assessments, e-business interruption coverage for service providers and more.
+- Forefront Portfolio 3.0: CyberSecurity Insurance: This policy offers comprehensive cyber liability (third-party) and expense (first-party) coverage, cyber expense coverage (including notification and crisis management expenses, e-business interruption coverage, e-threat coverage, and e-vandalism coverage), and more.
+Optional coverage includes payment card industry assessments and e-business interruption coverage for service providers.

-Chubb is the world’s largest publicly traded P&C Insurer and hold as 12 percent market share in the cyber insurance market.
+Chubb is the world’s largest publicly traded P&C Insurer and hold 36% market share in the cyber insurance market for package policies in 2019.
 Chubb has a financial strength rating of “A++” from A.M.
-Best.
+Best's 2020 review.

-The CNA NetProtect 360® line of products is ideal for these industries: construction, financial services, healthcare, manufacturing, professional services and technology.
-CNA is the 8th largest commercial property and casualty insurer in the U.S. and has an A.M.
+CNA is one of the largest commercial property and casualty insurer in the U.S. and has an A.M.
 Best financial strength rating of “A” Excellent.

-AIG provides cyber liability coverage to business owners as well as preventative services to help improve cyber security and prevent incidents.
+AIG provides options in its cyber liability coverage to business owners as well as preventative services to help improve cyber security and prevent incidents.
 There is a 24/7 claims hotline for immediate assistance.
-AIG recently won the Advisen 2018 Cyber Risk Innovation of the Year award for CyberMatics.
-The cyber liability policy from AIG pays for third party losses resulting from a data breach, event management costs, network interruption expenses, extortion expenses, digital media liability, first party property damage, third party liability, and products/completed operations coverage.
+The cyber liability policies from AIG pay for third-party losses resulting from a data breach, event management costs, network interruption expenses, extortion expenses, property damage, products/completed operations coverage and more.